-- School coaches: If you are arriving by coach on a school visit, see the information below.
+- School coaches: If you are arriving by coach or minibus on a school visit, see the information below.

 - Park and ride: The Park and Ride system is the easiest and cheapest way of getting into central Cambridge.
 Parking is free and the bus into town costs £2.60 from the ticket machine or £.2.80 from the driver (price correct at June 2013 - please bring exact change).
 Madingley Road Park and Ride on Madingley Road (CB3 0EX) is the closest to King's.

 - Within Cambridge: Car parking is limited and expensive in Cambridge, and there is no car parking available at King's itself.
 The nearest public car park is the Grand Arcade Car Park on Corn Exchange Street, CB2 3QJ.
 This is just a few minutes' walk from King's (see map).
 You can find a complete list of car parks on the Cambridge Council website.
 Do allow extra time for parking since the city is usually busy.
 You should also be aware that Cambridge centre is largely pedestrianised.
 To enforce this there are rising barricades, which are not always shown on Sat Navs.